 FIELDWORK AS EDUCATION TOOL

 It is best to get inspiration from the Small Worlds Network in direct contact with it.
-Two fieldworks organized in 2018 and 2019 presented a possibility to directly experience the variety of issues regarding the rhizosphere’s environment.
+Fieldworks organized in 2018/2019/2021 presented a possibility to directly experience the variety of issues regarding the rhizosphere’s environment.
 They serve as a tool to exchange knowledge and experience between the scientific and art milieus, which in return broadens the perspectives of both.

 The fieldworks show a need for communication between various research environments and creation of interdisciplinary, comprehensive projects that allow sharing knowledge and experience.
 Art can play a unique role in the communication, dissemination and democratization of knowledge, activating cognitive processes, stimulating awareness and breaking patterns of thinking.